GrzegorzDyrda/redux/docs/README.md

 // onNewState: AppState(count=2)
 ```

 And that's it!
+Now each time the state changes, you'll be notified about it.

-The basics of Redux are simple.
-But when combined with Kotlin's coroutines, ViewModel, Anvil and similar libraries - it becomes a very powerful tool that keeps your app's behaviour predictable even at large scale.
+> The source code of this example can be found [here](../examples/src/main/kotlin/com/example/redux/Basic.kt).

 ## Examples